11 Tactics to Optimize Your Website’s User Experience

 For best results given these user expectations, highlight the most engaging idea and be sure to keep the color blue.
-Longer hyperlinks will also grab the reader's attention more easily.

 For example, companies like Netflix and Spotify offer content and recommendations based on past purchases and views.
 These companies curate personas that follow similar patterns in buying and engagement, allowing them to curate high-quality support and recommendations.

 When surveyed by the research group Forrester, 77% of consumers claimed to have prioritized, recommended, or paid more for personalized service (Source: Download PDF).

 Customizations help visitors feel like part of a community and work to increase engagement, loyalty, and conversions.

 8. Optimize for Mobile

 As mobile usage continues to climb, a mobile-friendly website is essential to a quality UX.